Report an accessibility problem

 Career opportunities

-A minor in project management can help students with leadership skills, communication, problem-solving, assessment, effectiveness and cultural competency skills as they pursue careers in account management, facilities management, project management and senior leadership roles.
-Employers in many fields seek to hire and promote those who can skillfully manage complex projects and lead project management teams.
+Graduates with a minor in project management have leadership, communication, problem-solving, assessment, effectiveness and cultural competency skills and are prepared to pursue positions in a variety of areas.
+Employers in many fields seek to hire and promote individuals who can skillfully manage projects and lead project teams.

 Contact information